 Certainly, some migraine patients are finding that when using CBD for headaches or migraines it has helped reduce incidences of attacks.
 42 year old Claire from the UK has had migraines and daily headaches for twenty years, for which she was prescribed Triptans with varying efficacy.
-She decided to try CBD oil, and while she’s less than a month into treatment, so far the results looks promising.
+She decided to try CBD oil, and while she’s less than a month into trying it, so far the results look promising.

 “I have had no headache for 3 weeks and taken zero medication in that time,” says Claire.
 “My head has felt ‘fuzzy’ on occasions but no where on the level of a migraine.
 I used to suffer from visual disturbances and numbness on one side of my body during a migraine attack.
 Although I am somewhat nervous about shouting about the benefits after 3 weeks, I am optimistic that this is going to work long term.”

 Lack of clinical evidence